bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.14 =
+Captcha work with comments forms with disabled javascript was fixed.
+Check reCaptcha v2 in PHP version 5.6 and above was fixed.
+The Italian language file is added.

 = V1.13 =
 We fixed the vulnerability when entering the dashboard.
 The Greek language file is added.